ggarvey-python/matrix-math-libary/README.md

 to be added later
-currently im just setting up the logic but more will be added later the logic will stay in the currnt logic branch
+currently im just setting up the logic but more will be added later the logic will stay in the currnt logic folder

+i need someone to build a gui aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa